 Self-love is a journey, not a destination, so we must make the commitment to our hearts everyday to be more accepting, compassionate, and mindful of our heart and souls desire.
 In order to be more accepting, compassionate, and mindful, we must check in with ourselves.

-Here are some simple ways that I use to help me to check in with myself on a daily basis:
+Here are 4 simple ways that I use to help me to check in with myself on a daily basis:

 Have A Daily Ritual